Inguro-OU/war-of-memes/How It Works.md

 1. A participant can **gives up an armband** when another participant **perceives** their communication as untrustworthy:

-- **"Missunderstands"** - thry disregard your perspective, make no effort to understand it, or fail to make you feel understood.
+- **"Misunderstanding"** - they disregard your perspective, make no effort to understand it, or fail to make you feel understood.
-- **"Thinks Dogmatically "**  - they avoid seeking the strongest possible evidence that could prove their beliefs false, refuse to adjust their confidence in what they believe to be true based on that evidence, or deny their mistakes when the evidence requires it.
+- **"Dogmatic"**  - they avoid seeking the strongest possible evidence that could prove their beliefs false, refuse to adjust their confidence in what they believe to be true based on that evidence, or deny their mistakes when the evidence requires it.
-- **"Stifles Exploration"** - thry dismiss your ideas, limit discussion to what thry already know and accept.
+- **"Not transparent"** - doesn't transparently share the information

-2. If Participant you perceive somebody's communication as untrustworthy, you **calls it out.**
+2. If Participant A perceives Participant B's communication as untrustworthy, they **call it out.**
-3. Participant ehom you called out **must say "I'm sorry"** and **give up one armband.**
+3. The participant B **must say "I'm sorry"** and **give up one armband.**
-4. **This participant does NOT have to agree with you**— they only acknowledge that you perceived their communication as untrustworthy.
+4. **Participant B does NOT have to agree with Participant A**— they only acknowledge that you perceived their communication as untrustworthy.

 ✅ **Example:**